xcart/xcart-docs/_pages/kb_en/shipping/carrier-calculated_shipping_rates.md

 published: true
 order: 100
 ---
-Some carrier companies provide web services that allow shopping carts to access information about the shipping options and rates provided by these companies in real time.
-Shopping carts integrated with such services can provide real-time carrier-calculated shipping quotes to their users.
+Some carrier companies provide web services that allow online stores to access information about the shipping options and rates provided by these companies in real time.
+Online stores integrated with such services can provide real-time carrier-calculated shipping quotes to their users.

-X-Cart 5 provides integrations with a few of the most popular real-time shipping rate calculation services, including:
+X-Cart 5 provides integrations with some of the most popular real-time shipping rate calculation services, including:

 *   [FedEx](https://market.x-cart.com/addons/fedex.html);
 *   [U.S.P.S.](https://market.x-cart.com/addons/usps.html);